Information about how to upload data to the National Fraud Initiative (NFI) and how to format the data correctly to avoid issues.

 For date fields, NFI prefers “ddmmyyyy” but “ddmmyy” is also acceptable).
 If a date separator is used, it should be either a forward slash ( / ) or a hyphen ( - ).
 Other date formats are also acceptable: dd-mmm-yyyy (01-JAN-2012); dd month yyyy (01 January 2012); dd/mm/yyyyhh:mm:ss (01/01/2012 10:14:36); etc.

 If monetary values cannot be supplied, leave the field blank.
-Please do not insert a zero.
+Do not insert a zero.

 If a field type is alpha numeric (neither a date nor a number), this is referred to as a ‘character’ field for the purposes of this exercise.
-Fields such as “VAT registration number” and “suppliers invoice number” (which can often contain a combination of letters and numbers) are character fields.
+Fields such as “National Insurance Number” and “suppliers invoice number” (which can often contain a combination of letters and numbers) are character fields.

 Blank fields should be space filled for fixed-length records.
 For CSV records, the blank field must still be represented by a delimiter.